-- 11.1 That the Committee notes progress made towards the development of the new Home First Vision and the new operating model for the Department of Health & Wellbeing. - 11.2 That the Committee provides comment and feedback on the vision (Home First) and the new 'To be' operating model.
+- 11.1 That the Board notes progress made towards the development of the new Home First Vision and the new operating model for the Department of Health and Wellbeing. - 11.2 That the approach set out in the vision (Home First) and the new 'To be' operating model be endorsed and that respective organisations support the implementation plans.